Predictive Scheduling Laws: Penalties, Fees, and Fines, Oh My

 - Suggest unavailability/shift conflicts in advance

 - Request to swap or drop shifts

 - Coordinate with other team members to make swaps (pending manager approval)

 - Respond to open-shift postings after a schedule has been set

 - Maintain a clear, up-to-date record of who initiated changes to the schedule and for what reason

 - Reduce the administrative burden of setting schedules and making changes

 - Avoid the confusion of juggling multiple versions of schedules and ensure only the most up-to-date version is used

 Embracing collaborative scheduling shows a respect for employees and their time.
-Involving them in the decisions that impact their life both at and outside of your restaurant will help them feel cared for and more engaged at work, building trust and loyalty, and improving employee retention rates.
+Involving them in the decisions that impact their life both at and outside of your restaurant will help them feel cared for and more engaged at work.
+This helps build trust and loyalty, and improves employee retention rates.

 Give Your Mangers the Tools to Thrive